 The AERMOD dispersion model allows for emissions units to be represented as point, area, or volume sources.
-Emission points that exhaust from a vertical, unobstructed stacks was modeled as point sources using the POINT keyword.
+Emission points that exhaust from a vertical, unobstructed stacks will be modeled as point sources using the POINT keyword.

-Emissions that disperse in three dimensions with little or no plume rise was modeled as volume sources using the VOLUME keyword.
-The calculation of the volume source parameters was based on Section 3.3.2.2 of the AERMOD user's guide.
+Emissions that disperse in three dimensions with little or no plume rise will be modeled as volume sources using the VOLUME keyword.
+The calculation of the volume source parameters will be based on Section 3.3.2.2 of the AERMOD user's guide.
 The parameters required for volume sources are described below: